A mostly true story about some completely whacky deer hunters.

 Gadget drew an arrow and drove it squarely into the dead buck’s heart.
 Then he pitched his camera over to Willie and told him to take a picture.
 Gadget knelt down by the huge 8-point trophy and grabbed him by the antlers and smiled as the camera flashed.
 “That’s just what I need,” Gadget snorted.

 Willie broke the reverent silence.
 “Well, he outsmarted us to the end,” he said.
 “Guess we never woulda killed him in the daylight.
-If I had been driving slower, he’d still be on the hoof.
+If I had been driving 2 miles or slower, he’d still be on the hoof.
 And I’ll betcha he done $5,000 worth of damage to the front of my truck.”

 “It don’t seem fair,” Doc grumbled.
 “I was in the lead and, by all rights, I shoulda hit him.”